 We have been having fun with our raspberry vinegar by using it in unique and creative ways.
 We encourage you to try them too, along with any others you can think of.

 Refreshing drink: Dilute a few tablespoons of raspberry vinegar in water and drink twice daily as a weight loss drink.
 Vinegar has been found to give a feeling of fullness, thus discouraging overeating.
 (Matt and I are not necessarily trying to lose any weight, but we enjoy making a refreshing drink with the vinegar.
 We mix 8 ounces of water, 1 tablespoon raspberry vinegar, and 2 teaspoons pure maple syrup.
-We have found that drinking this in between meals prevents over-snacking!)
+We have found that drinking this between meals prevents over-snacking!)

 Salad Dressing: We’re starting to get more fall greens in our CSA, and I thought a tangy raspberry vinaigrette would be a nice change from our typical oil/vinegar dressings.
 See the raspberry vinaigrette dressing recipe below!

 Dessert topping: Yes…vinegar on your dessert!
 If you like vinegar-y things, you must try this: splash a little of the raspberry vinegar over vanilla ice cream.
-I know it sounds strange, but it’s delightfully tangy and complimentary to the vanilla!
+I know it sounds strange, but it’s delightfully tangy and complementary to the vanilla!

 Thoughtful gift: You’ll have to plan ahead a little (at least 2 weeks) if giving the vinegar as a gift.
 Make a few batches and give as a hostess gift during the holidays or give as a fall birthday gift.
 Put the vinegar in a glass container to show off the wonderful color and attach a label and a tag with the following Raspberry Vinaigrette Dressing recipe.
-(Find clear glass cork top bottles here, or glass bottles with swing tops here.)
+(Find clear glass cork top bottles here or glass bottles with swing tops here.)

 Raspberry Vinaigrette Dressing